colinkiama/UWP-Circle-Button-Style-/README.md

 ![Image Preview](circleButtonGIF.gif "Preview")

-Go ahead and fork, make it your own :)
+Go ahead and fork it.
+Make it your own ;)

 <h2>How to use this style</h2>